 Though Jim's business was thriving after five years the interest rates began to make building homes on speculation a less secure investment.
 In 1980 his step-father Warren Knapp felt it was time to retire.
 Jim had successfully built over 20 homes, with custom cabinets, doors, and windows but decided it was a good time to make a career change and bought his step fathers business- Knapp Mill & Cabinet Company.

 Though Jim was the young new owner of an established business, his seasoned staff of cabinet makers and his step-dad's office manager, Mildred Raymond respected his construction background and were there to help.
 Mildred had been with the company since 1963 and provided a smooth transiton for Jim, she could read plans better then most architects and contiued to work beside Jim till she retired at the age of 93.

 Jim managed the business with the knowledge that customers expect high-quality work, that is reliably provided in a timely fashion at affordable price.
-Foer close to thirty years Jim managed owned and managed the shop.
-In August 2019 Jim sold the business and retired.
+For close to thirty years Jim managed and owned the shop until August 2019, when he sold it to enjoy his retirement.